b0c-beep/calendar-event-adder/README.md

-The model has been trained to recognize this plants: aloevera banana bilimbi
+The model has been trained to recognize these plants: aloevera banana bilimbi